OpenBagTwo/chappeau/Chappeau Resourcepack/README.md

 #### Steam Deck

-Replaces: Poisonous Potato (please do not eat)
+Base Item: Poisonous Potato (please do not eat)

 Custom Data Slot: 1

 Command to Obtain: `/give @s minecraft:poisonous_potato{CustomModelData:1}`

+## Datapack (Optional)

+This repo also contains a **datapack** for obtaining these items in survival.

+### Coffee and Espresso

+With the datapack installed in your world, any brewing stand named "Hairo V60" or "Chemex" will brew coffee and espresso instead of potions (they'll all still have their original effects, just with custom names and textures).

 ## Credits and Acknowledgements